run-ai/docs/docs/admin/researcher-setup/templates.md

 When submitting the job under Project `team-a` the container created will have an environment variable called `MYPASSWORD` whose value is the key `password` residing in Kubernetes secret `my-secret` which has been pre-created in namespace `team-a`.

 !!!
 Note
-    * Run:AI provides a secret propagation mechanism from the `runai` namespace to all project namespaces.
+    * Run:ai provides a secret propagation mechanism from the `runai` namespace to all project namespaces.
 For further information see [secret propagation](../use-secrets/#secrets-and-projects)
-    * Secrets are only active with the Run:AI Command-line interface.
+    * Secrets are only active with the Run:ai Command-line interface.
 They are not available via the Researcher user interface.

 ### Fields and Defaults